williamhaley/pi-backup/README.md

 	PermitRootLogin no
 	AllowUsers user1 user2 ... pi-backup

+Use rssh to allow scp but not an interactive login.

+	sudo apt-get install rssh
+	sudo usermod -s /usr/bin/rssh pi-backup

+Then uncomment `allowscp` from `/etc/rssh.conf`.

 Make sure you have all keys copied to the server *before* you deny password authentication.

 Create backup directory at `/bak`.
 You can make it a bit more secure by making permissions on `/bak` a bit restrictive and then explicitly creating the backup buckets under `/bak`.
 This would prevent a misconfigured client from accidentally wiping out other backups.